InsaneCoder789/Frostbite/src/Commands/README.md

 * Guess The Number - *You Have To Guess The Number Which The Bot Is Thinking..*
 * Meme - *Provides You A Nice Dank Meme (I Guess...)*
 * Trump Tweet - *Displays A Picture With A Custom Tweet From Donald Trump With The Message The Author Provided.*
+* Say - * Makes The Bot Say Anything you Want *
+* Deepfry - Changes Your PFP into a Roasted Steak!
+* Gun - Changes Your PFP into a Gangsta !!
 ### Information Commands

 * Avatar - *Provides The User Avatar For Mentioned User Or Command Author*